elFarto/nvidia-vaapi-driver/README.md

 - nvidia-smi

   Running `nvidia-smi` while decoding a video should show a Firefox process with `C` in the `Type` column.
 In addition `nvidia-smi pmon` will show the usage of the decode engine per-process, and `nvidia-smi dmon` will show the usage per-GPU.
+When using nvidia open gpu kernel modules, the usage of the decode engine may not be displayed correctly.